mateusap1/plutus-reference/README.md

 assetClassValueOf :: Value -> AssetClass -> Integer
 assetClassValueOf v (AssetClass (c, t)) = valueOf v c t
 ```

+Because an asset class holds a currency symbol and a token name, we can find inside a value the corresponding amount of this token.

 ##### unionVal